|

 - Handling PF Judges Treat them right, and they're yours for life.
 Also, how to train them.

-- A Brief Explanation of Judge Obligations for distribution to judges This is pdf you can distribute to judges, especially of the PF persuasion, who might be new to the activity.
+- A Brief Explanation of Judge Obligations for distribution to judges This is document you can distribute to judges, especially of the PF persuasion, who might be new to the activity.
 Among other things, it explains to them why they need to stay for the elimination rounds when their school is no longer debating.
+I recommend adding this link to your Live Docs.

 - An introduction to PF for parent/new judges.
-This is pdf you can distribute to anyone you'd like.
-Emailing the link to people is your best bet.
-If you prefer, here it is as a docx file you can edit your own way.
-You might use this in conjunction with the NSDA's original handout, which is still one of the best guides to the activity.
+This is a file you can distribute to anyone you'd like.
+It's probably used best for coaches training their own judges, but it can't hurt to include it in a Live Doc.
+You might use it in conjunction with the NSDA's original handout, which is still one of the best guides to the activity.
+(Note that the handout has the old prep times, but otherwise there's no problem with it.)

 - How to handle the assignment of speaker points in debate.
-This will especially help get new judges, e.g. PF parents, on the same page.
+Following this advice could go far in at least getting new judges, e.g. PF parents, on the same page.

 - And let us not forget the speech side of the universe.
 Here are some materials for speech judges: